-eNEWSLINE Live (ENL), a streaming video program addressing global topics and trends in management education.
-Hosted bi-monthly by John Fernandes, president and CEO of AACSB, ENL is home to experts from the world of business education who will provide insight on various related topics.
+eNEWSLINE Live (ENL), is a streaming video program addressing global topics and trends in management education.
+Hosted on a regular basis by John Fernandes, president and CEO of AACSB, ENL is home to experts from the world of business education who will provide insight on various related topics.
 The broadcast is aired in multiple time zones for increased global access.

 AACSB accreditation spans across nearly 50 countries, with a growing number of institutions earning AACSB accreditation within countries located in emerging markets and developing economies.
 Not only is management education and business blossoming in regions such as Latin America, Africa, and Eastern Europe, but businesses, students, and schools in all parts of the world are taking notice of the incredible potential for talent and impact that countries within these regions have on the world of business and management education.
 One such country is Nigeria – home to the Pan-Atlantic University’s Lagos Business School (LBS), where Dean Enase Okonedo leads the school in fulfilling its mission for creating impact within Nigerian management education and the business communities it serves.